 There are many packages, some include 4 course meal, champagne, or toast to the haggis.
 It is quite an extensive list and these can all be found on the official edintattoo.co.uk website.
-The Royal Gallery and VIP seats cost £330 and more.
-The hospitality packages range from £130 for the standard package to £270.
+The Royal Gallery and VIP Dining experience / The Jacobite experience, Scottish dining in the Castle.

 Some packages require dress code and some offer seats outdoors and others let you choose your seat.
 Be sure to check what you are buying.
 You may love the idea of enjoying a 3 course meal with wine and Champagne, while watching a private recital from cast members but did you pack a suit and formal dress?
 Something to consider.

 - A pre-performance guided tour of The Scotch Whisky Experience